anu-gtb/Mental_Health_Chatbot/README.md

 3. Developing an API for providing an user interface for humans to find solutions to their problems.

 Tech stack and tools used :

 1. Python as Programming language

    Libraries/Frameworks -:

    i) pandas - EDA

    ii) transformers - For training GPT-2

-   iii) streamlit - For API developement iv) speech_recognition - For speech recognition feature in API
+   iii) streamlit - For API developement

+   iv) speech_recognition - For speech recognition feature in API

-2. i) Azure Machine Learning - For model training ii) VS Code - For API development iii) Kaggle - For dataset
+3. Tools -: i) Azure Machine Learning - For model training

+   ii) VS Code - For API development

+   iii) Kaggle - For dataset

 ![Screenshot (149)](https://github.com/anu-gtb/Mental_Health_Chatbot/assets/140297541/e4e5eb6b-893a-493d-8233-ffd472c6e209)